-Paul Rainey is the creator of There's No Time Like The Present, Thunder Brother: Soap Division and Book of Lists and has contributed to Viz.
+Paul Rainey is the creator of There's No Time Like The Present, Thunder Brother: Soap Division and Book of Lists and is an occasional contributor to Viz.
 His current big project, Why Don't You Love Me, appears regularly in ACES Weekly.

 Not only should you be surprised but also disgusted to learn that making comics is something I have to do in my spare time and that I earn my living by working on a Computer Helpdesk.
 Recently, I given a few hours off the phones to produce the following two cartoon gags for an event.

 I recently had the following pitch, inspired by my day job, rejected by Viz which is a shame because I really enjoyed drawing Lou Dite with her freakishly long arms and puffy shoulders.

 The latest Viz is out today and features a new strip

 by me called “Pope Francis Goes To The Dentist”.
 This is the first in a series